Born and bred in Ipswich!

 I'd started playing the bass guitar when I was about 14.
 My older brother Keith, who I shared a bedroom with, had a guitar and had become really good on it - wearing a hole in the carpet foot-tapping to Rory Gallagher riffs.
 However, I didn't want to spend all those hours practising, I wanted to be on stage NOW!

 . . . so I bought a bass guitar.

 For a few years I carried on at night-school (with a wonderful teacher, Bernard Reader) and I took myself through the early piano grades.
 The culmination of this process was going to Colchester Institute as a full-time music student when I was 29.
 I had never imagined I could go to music college (it was like suddenly becoming a member of the cast of Fame), but I did and spent five great years there, learning so much.
 The last three years studying a music degree.
 I ended up with a 2:1, specialising in Composition and Music in Education.
 It was here I took my grade 8 piano, although I still preferred modern music styles and song-writing to classical piano playing.

-Just to put things into perspective (as my dad frequently reminds me) I've never made a penny out of my song-writing.
-I did once do a commission for a client who asked me to write some music for putting people to sleep - he was a hypnotherapist and liked my work!
+Just to put things into perspective (as my dad frequently reminded me) I've never made a penny out of my songwriting.
+I did once do a commission for a client who asked me to write some music for putting people to sleep - he was a hypnotherapist, and liked my work.

-Part of the reason I rented Dove Studio was to give my song-writing a boost.
+Part of the reason I rented Dove Studio was to give it a boost.
 To attract musicians and to be able to rehearse and record easily.
 Being able to easily accommodate a real drummer for instance, rather than drum machines, and to be able to record all together

 ... to capture the magic and atmosphere of a band playing together.